Peter Thiel

-Peter Andreas Thiel (/tiːl/; born 11 October 1967) is a German and American entrepreneur, venture capitalist, and political activist.
-A co-founder of PayPal, Palantir Technologies, and Founders Fund, he was the first outside investor in Facebook.
-According to Forbes, as of May 2025, Thiel's estimated net worth stood at US$20.8 billion, making him the 103rd-richest individual in the world.
-Thiel has been described as "perhaps America's leading public intellectual today," or "intellectual architect of Silicon Valley's contemporary ethos".
-Others debate the consistency or morality of his views.
+Peter Andreas Thiel (/tiːl/; born 11 October 1967) is a German-American entrepreneur, venture capitalist, and conservative political activist.
+A co-founder of PayPal, Palantir Technologies, and Founders Fund, he was also the first outside investor in Facebook.
+As of August 2026, Forbes estimated Thiel's net worth at US$32 billion.

+Born in Germany, Thiel moved to the US with his parents when he was an infant.
+In 1971, his family moved to South African-occupied Namibia, before moving back to the US in 1977.
+After graduating from Stanford University, Thiel worked as a clerk, a securities lawyer, a speechwriter, and a derivatives trader at Credit Suisse.
+He founded Thiel Capital Management in 1996 and co-founded PayPal with Max Levchin and Luke Nosek in 1998.
+He was PayPal's chief executive officer until its sale to eBay in 2002 for $1.5 billion.

+Thiel then founded Clarium Capital, a global macro hedge fund based in San Francisco.
+He launched Palantir in 2003, a big data analysis company, and has been its chairman since then.
+In August 2004, Thiel became Facebook's first outside investor by acquiring a 10.2% stake in the company for $500,000.
+In 2005, he launched Founders Fund with PayPal partners Ken Howery and Luke Nosek.
+He co-founded Valar Ventures in 2010, founded Thiel Capital in 2011, co-founded Mithril Capital in 2012, was investment committee chair in 2012, and was a part-time partner at Y Combinator from 2015 to 2017.
+He was granted New Zealand citizenship in 2011, which became controversial when made public in 2017.
+Through the Thiel Foundation, he governs the grant-making bodies Breakout Labs and Thiel Fellowship.

+Thiel has been variously portrayed as a conservative libertarian and democracy-skeptic authoritarian, and he has made substantial donations to American right-wing figures and causes.
+Commentators and scholars frequently examine his views, particularly his political and ideological positions.
 (Note: Historian Barbara Stollberg-Rilinger: "Eine technologisch perfektionierte Welt wäre eine moralfreie und im wörtlichen Sinne verantwortungslose Welt".
 Translated: "A technologically perfected world would be a world devoid of morality and, in the literal sense, without responsibility.")

-Born in Germany, Thiel was taken to the US by his parents when he was one year old.
-In 1971, his family moved to South Africa then South West Africa, before moving back to the US in 1977.
-After graduating from Stanford, he worked as a clerk, a securities lawyer, a speechwriter, and subsequently a derivatives trader at Credit Suisse.
-He founded Thiel Capital Management in 1996 and co-founded PayPal with Max Levchin and Luke Nosek in 1998.
-He was the chief executive officer of PayPal until its sale to eBay in 2002 for $1.5 billion.

-Following PayPal, Thiel founded Clarium Capital, a global macro hedge fund based in San Francisco.
-In 2003, he launched Palantir Technologies, a big data analysis company, and has been its chairman since its inception.
-In 2005, Thiel launched Founders Fund with PayPal partners Ken Howery and Luke Nosek.
-Thiel became Facebook's first outside investor when he acquired a 10.2% stake in the company for $500,000 in August 2004.
-He co-founded Valar Ventures in 2010, founded Thiel Capital in 2011, co-founded Mithril Capital in 2012, was investment committee chair, in 2012, and was a part-time partner at Y Combinator from 2015 to 2017.
-He was granted New Zealand citizenship in 2011, which later became controversial in New Zealand.

-Variously described as a conservative libertarian and democracy-skeptic authoritarian, Thiel has made substantial donations to American right-wing figures and causes.
-Through the Thiel Foundation, Thiel governs the grant-making bodies Breakout Labs and Thiel Fellowship.
-In 2016, when the Bollea v.
-Gawker lawsuit ended up with Gawker losing the case, Thiel confirmed that he had funded Bolea (Hulk Hogan).
-Gawker had previously outed Thiel as gay.
+He has been described as "a political theologian operating at the heart of the Silicon Valley" and the "intellectual architect of Silicon Valley's contemporary ethos".